makexcake/complete-pipeline-jenkins/README.md

 ## Contributing

-Tweaks and tricks and comments will be gladly appriciated.
+Tweaks,tricks comments and suggestions will be gladly appriciated.